djdron/vortextracker/readme.txt

 Turbo-Sound mode
 ----------------
 From the end of 90s some people tried to popularize standards of two sound chips connection to ZX Spectrum.
-Know schemes are Quadro-AY, Turbo-AY and Turbo-Sound.
+Known schemes are Quadro-AY, Turbo-AY and Turbo-Sound.
 One of way to use it is to play two different modules simultaneously (each through own chip).
 Vortex Tracker II allows to play any two opened modules simultaneously.
 Active window module sounds through the first sound chip, and module selected in dropdown list of main window control panel through the second chip.
 By default, second chip is off.

+For more usability VT II autoselects module for 2nd chip during choosing other window in TS mode, sinchronizes tracks of two modules in both play and edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position.

-Examples of playing on ZX can be find in ZX-magazine InfoGuide #8.
+Examples of playing on ZX can be found in ZX-magazine InfoGuide #8.

 Files->Options... menu
 ----------------------